 Also, try eating in season.
-And no, this doesn’t mean you should only shop at elite farmer’s markets.
-It means to enjoy your corn mid-summer when it’s 10/$1, fill up on apples in the fall and enjoy your asparagus in the spring.
-Not only will you be buying when produce is at its lowest price, you’ll also enjoy the natural seasonality of food like your grandparents did.
+And no, this doesn’t mean you should shop only at elite farmers’ markets.
+It means to enjoy your corn mid-summer when it’s 10 ears for a dollar, fill up on apples in the fall and enjoy your asparagus in the spring.
+Not only will you be buying when produce is at its lowest price, but you’ll also enjoy the natural seasonality of food as your grandparents did.

-You may cringe when you get your monthly utility bills in the mail, but with a few simple changes you can take charge of your utility accounts.
+You may cringe when you get your monthly utility bills in the mail, but with a few simple changes, you can save money on your utilities.

 Switch your lights over to LED bulbs.
 Gone are the days when these energy-efficient bulbs cost $6 apiece, and if you look around you might be able to score them for free.
-I filled out a home energy use survey through the Energy Trust of Oregon a few months ago, and was mailed a big box of free bulbs.
-A quick look at other states’ electric company websites show similar programs, many of which offer free in-home energy audits.
-These are great, as they can be utilized by both home owners and renters!
+I filled out a home energy use survey through the Energy Trust of Oregon and got a big box of free bulbs in the mail.
+A quick look at other locations’ electric company websites shows similar programs, many of which offer free in-home energy audits that show you where you are wasting power.

-Few of us earn different amounts based on the seasons, which is why it makes sense to switch to an equal-pay utility program.
+It may make sense for you to switch to an equal-pay utility program.
 These programs even out your monthly bills, so you’ll make the same payment every month.
-Years ago, my husband and I switched to an equal-pay program and have really appreciated that we’re no longer blindsided by $350 gas bills after a January cold snap or a swelteringly hot August.
-And the best part is that one bill per year either charges extra or debits any overpayments, and we’ve always received the debit!
+Years ago, my husband and I switched to an equal-pay program and have really appreciated that we’re no longer blindsided by $350 power bills after a January cold snap or a swelteringly hot August.
+The best part for us is that one bill per year either charges extra or debits any overpayments, and we’ve always received the debit.

 The Buy Nothing Project is working to connect people through the gifting of free wanted and needed items, and there’s likely a chapter in your area.
-Organized through Facebook, you can look for a group in your area by typing ”˜buy nothing’ plus your city, town or neighborhood in the Facebook search box.
+Organized through Facebook, you can look for a group in your area by typing “buy nothing” plus your city, town or neighborhood in the Facebook search box.
 I’ve both given and received items ranging from a computer charger to a gallon of milk.
-It’s free, and you can specifically ask for what you need, want or even simply wish to borrow.
+It’s free, and you can ask for exactly what you need, want or wish to borrow.

-Don’t have a buy nothing group in your area?
-That’s okay, as you can ask your Facebook friends if anyone has whatever extra doohickey that you’re looking for.
+Don’t have a buy-nothing group in your area?
+That’s OK, as you can ask your Facebook friends if anyone has whatever extra doohickey that you’re looking for.
 Most people are happy to share their excess stuff, so don’t be shy.
-Many communities have swap gatherings where people bring a certain category ranging from clothing to baby items or even simple household belongings.
+Many communities have swap gatherings where people bring a certain category such as clothing or baby items.
 Participants take what they want and then donate the leftovers to charity.
-People get to freshen up their wardrobe (or home) without spending a penny, and it’s a great option for setting a few gifts aside as pieces are often brand new!
+People get to freshen up their wardrobes (or homes) without spending a penny.
 Want to know how to host a swap?
 Oprah’s got you covered!

-You already know that your local library has free books, but you did you know that they’re likely to also offer free e-books, audiobooks, e-magazines, DVDs, Blu-rays, tutoring, foreign language instruction and much much more?
+You already know that your local library has free books, but did you know that it’s also likely to offer free e-books, audiobooks, e-magazines, DVDs, Blu-rays, tutoring, foreign language instruction and more?
 Libraries are a great resource for people who’ve had to cancel paid TV subscriptions or Amazon Prime streaming TV.

 Hoopla.com can replace paid subscriptions to Audible.com for audiobooks, Pandora.com for streaming music, Netflix.com for streaming videos and even Amazon.com for e-books.